Aggregated Text Transformer for Scene Text Detection: Introduction

 Scene text detection consists of finding in a natural image the text regions that are possibly viewed from different viewpoints and in the presence of clutter and occlusion.
 Typical applications include the text information processing tasks, such as scene understanding and photo translation.

 Recent years have seen great progress in the area of scene text detection~\cite{liao2017textboxes,deng2018pixellink,ma2018arbitrary,wang2019shape,liao2020real,zhang2020deep,he2021most}.
 Various schemes based on the deep neural network are introduced and achieve remarkable results.
 The scene text detection problem, however, still remains challenging due to the irregular shapes and distinction of scene text, as well as diverse scales.
 Recent methods usually learn text representations by feeding the input image through a deep network.
 One potential problem for the single-scale setting is it tends to assign low confidence for the scene texts with different region sizes, especially for the small ones.
-Some examples are illustrated in \fig~\ref{fig:motivation}, where the inference is with the single-scale manner; adding multi-scale can avoid missing text instances.
+Some examples are illustrated in the top row of \fig~\ref{fig:motivation}, where the inference is with the single-scale manner; adding multi-scale aggregation can reduce the number of missing text instances.

 In this work, we explore the multi-scale aggregation strategy for text detection of complex natural scene images.
 Multi-scale approaches can provide a comprehensive representation of an image with a better sense of the context at multiple resolutions.
 Existing scene text detection methods are usually with three types of multi-scale settings.
 The first strategy is to train the network in a fixed input size and test the images on multiple scales followed by a late fusion~\cite{zhang2019look,zhu2021textmountain} (\fig~\ref{fig:multiscalepipeline}(a)), and the second is to extract feature maps from the image pyramid with different scales and then sent to the detection head~\cite{xue2019msr} (\fig~\ref{fig:multiscalepipeline}(b)).
 There is also the multi-scale feature aggregation (\fig~\ref{fig:multiscalepipeline}(c)), by learning multi-scale feature maps from a unique image by the feature pyramid network~\cite{zhou2017east,liao2020real,tang2022few}.
 In this paper, we are inspired by \cite{lowe2004distinctive} that learns the keypoints from levels of the image pyramid and follow the pipeline that takes feature maps from the image pyramid as the input of the detection head.
 In this manner, the detection framework is adaptive to various scales and aspect ratio texts, leading to better scene text detection results.